 Ingredients for Healthy Chocolate Bread

 - Whole wheat or spelt flour: Both of these whole grain flours work in this chocolate bread recipe.
 Both contain gluten however they have a higher nutrient content than regular all-purpose flour.
-I love making this flour swap in healthier treats including chocolate chip cookies and gingersnaps!

 - Chocolate: Cacao or cocoa powder.
 Both work well with this recipe, if you are using cocoa powder look for unsweetened cocoa vs sweetened.
 Dark chocolate chips.

 What is cacao powder?
 Cacao is a powder that comes from the raw cacao nib (or bean).
 It is closer to its most natural state and has not been highly processed like cocoa powder and does not have any added sugar.